blambeau/phd/writing/NOTES.md

       \texttt{a.pres}, \texttt{a.prop}, \texttt{e.open}, \texttt{e.stop} stand for \texttt{alarm pressed, alarm propagated, emergency open, emergency stop} respectively}.

+  * Is a proof (argument) needed in Section 4.4.2 (injecting goals ensures system consistency)?

+  * Add an illustration to union of hMSC languages in 4.5.1

 * 2011.06.24 - Sections to refactor in chapter 2

   * 2.1 Running examples

+    * Revisit the train example to match what is used in Chapter 4

     * Add a running example for process models (Meeting scheduler)?